eR-Biostat/Courses/ICP Workshop/DaveJulie/README.md

-# Slides from the workshop: Dave Harrington and Julie Vu’s
+# Dave Harrington and Julie Vu’s slides and materials